Moon 250i V2 integrated amplifier

 If first impressions count, then Moon’s new 250i V2 integrated amp makes a huge impact right from the start.
 It looks like a solid, well-constructed bit of kit from the Canadian company, and it’s classy to boot.
 What I like the most about it is that it instantly comes across as a no-nonsense, straight down the line, old school amp.

-Simplicity is the name of the game here, with the 250i V2 featuring five RCA analogue input sockets and a single pair of speaker terminals on its rear panel while the fascia includes a 1/4-inch headphone socket as well as a 3.5mm input socket labelled MP3 which is the amp’s only nod to mainstream listening habits, although what we’re really talking about is the ability to connect any device (such as your mobile phone) via its headphone or similar line output.
+Simplicity is the name of the game here, with the 250i V2 featuring five RCA analogue input sockets and a single pair of speaker terminals on its rear panel while the fascia includes a 1/4-inch headphone socket as well as a 3.5mm input socket labelled MP (media player) which is a nod to mainstream listening habits, although what we’re really talking about is the ability to connect any device (such as your mobile phone) via its headphone or similar line output.

 Don’t mistake simplicity for basic though.
 The back panel also features pre-out sockets to enable the connection of a separate power amp, thereby offering a future upgrade path.
 And when it comes to performance, the Moon really shines with a sophisticated sound that’s packed full of excitement.